Effect of cation-disorder on lithium transport in halide superionic conductors

 In this study, we seek to explain the correlation between synthesis route, cation disorder, and ion transport in LZC systems through \textit{ab initio} modeling.
-Using cluster-expansion Monte Carlo (CE-MC) simulations for both $\alpha$- and $\beta$- phases, we demonstrate that, in equilibrium, Li- and Zr-disorder occur at very different temperatures.
-Our results suggest that facile Li disorder only emerges at room temperature in the presence of Zr disorder, but that equilibrium Zr disorder only occurs at very high temperatures.
+We demonstrate that, in equilibrium, Li- and Zr-disorder occur at very different temperatures.
+Our results suggest that facile Li disorder only emerges at RT in the presence of Zr disorder, but that equilibrium Zr disorder only occurs at very high temperatures.
 In the low-temperature equilibrium states in which Zr is well-ordered, Li/vacancy intersite exchanges are thermodynamically limited, leading to very low conductivity.
-The finding that at low temperature Li disorder is driven by Zr disorder is further confirmed by molecular dynamics (MD) simulations using machine-learning interatomic potentials, in which we find a significant improvement in Li ionic diffusivity with the presence of Zr disorder.
+The finding that at low temperature Li disorder is driven by Zr disorder is further confirmed by molecular dynamics simulations, in which we find a significant improvement in Li ionic diffusivity with the presence of Zr disorder.
 Our investigation demonstrates that Zr disorder is essential to achieve high Li conductivity, but cannot likely be achieved through thermal equilibrium synthesis routes, thereby explaining why extensive ball milling is required for these materials.
 We believe this to be a challenge for the large-scale production of these materials as well as a potential problem for the long-term stability of their properties.